Community Projects 2022 – 2023

 Junior League of Birmingham: Corps of Volunteers

 The purpose of the Corps of Volunteers is to provide a Junior League of Birmingham volunteer presence at a multitude of local one-time events, which, due to their short nature, do not qualify as Junior League of Birmingham placements.
 Some of these events are scheduled well in advance, while others are brought to our attention in a more immediate manner.
-To request assistance, please email Kristen Williams, Chair of Corps of Volunteers, with information about your event.
+Please visit the Corps of Volunteers page for more information or to request assistance.